alexkowalenko/axcomp/README.md

 Changes to the standard definition:

 * PROCEDUREs don't have nested procedures.
-* CONSTs must be integers or boolean constants - not expressions.
+* CONSTs must be integers or boolean constants - not expressions (yet).
 * ARRAY sizes must be integers.

 ## Program options